uncbiag/easyreg/doc/source/index.rst

-.. pytorchRegistration documentation master file, created by sphinx-quickstart on Sat Jul 29 08:41:36 2017.
+..
+Registration documentation master file, created by sphinx-quickstart on Sat Jul 29 08:41:36 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.